A (1+1) dimensional example of Quarkyonic matter: Terms disturbing chiral spirals

 On the other hand, the discrete Gross-Neveu model takes the following interaction term,

-The second and third terms have oscillating factors, and disturbs the formation of the chiral spirals.
+The second and third terms have oscillating factors, and disturb the formation of the chiral spirals.
 Thus chiral spirals and baryons can appear only after $\mu$ exceeds some critical value -- there is a phase transition in contrast to the continuous model.
-At larger density, oscillating terms become less relevant, and the discrete model approaches to the continuous one (except the strength of coupling constant).
+At larger density, oscillating terms become less relevant, and the discrete model approaches to the continuous one.
 Thus at high density, this model can be regarded as NJL$_2$.

 These aspects are sometimes not manifest in the mean field energy functionals.
 Let us consider the discrete Gross-Neveu model.
 Typically one takes ansatz such as $\la \bar{\psi}\psi \ra \sim 2\Delta \cos(qz) \equiv S$.
-This can be interpretted as
+This can be interpreted as

-But the confusing point is that the final expression of the mean-field energy functional is characterized by $\la \bar{\psi}\psi \ra$ only, and roles of $\la \bar{\psi} i \gamma^5 \psi \ra$ condensate and chiral spiral structures are hidden.
+But the confusing point is that the final expression of the mean-field energy functional is characterized by $\la \bar{\psi}\psi \ra$ only, and roles of $\la \bar{\psi}\, \rmi \gamma^5 \psi \ra$ condensate and chiral spiral structures are hidden.
 To see it, we have to explicitly calculate the condensate, or to construct the effective potential by inserting an infinitesimal external field.

 Finally let us apply these arguments to the chiral spirals or crystal structures in higher dimensional systems.
 Consider states near the region ($p_z \sim \pm \mu,\ \vec{p}_T \sim \vec{0}_T$).
-By redefining fields $\Psi \rightarrow e^{i \mu z \gamma^0 \gamma^z} \Psi = e^{\pm i\mu z} \Psi_\pm$ ($\Psi$ is a fermion field in higher dimensions), the fermionic kinetic term with a chemical potential becomes
+By redefining fields $\Psi \rightarrow \rme^{ \rmi \mu z \gamma^0 \gamma^z} \Psi = \rme^{\pm \rmi \mu z} \Psi_\pm$ ($\Psi$ is a fermion field in higher dimensions), the fermionic kinetic term with a chemical potential becomes